Walavouchey/osu-wiki/news/2024/2024-04-01-completed-skins-compendium-gacha-event.md

 Welcome to the Completed Skins Compendium Gacha Event!

 Some of you may have a mild case of lacking skin repertoire, let's fix that!
+This is a limited-time event where you'll be able to discover new skins in a game-ified way.

 Whether you're a seasoned competitor with an utmost optimised skin for tournament play, a returning player seeking a fresh experience or a complete beginner just starting out, there's something in here for everyone.